dcpedit/red-herring-build-guide/README.md

 ### Push Button (RESET, BOOT) and IC Socket
 Push buttons have no specific orientation. \
 Align the notch on the IC Socket with the markings on the PCB.
+Fold the pins inward against the PCB before soldering.

 ![reset-boot](https://user-images.githubusercontent.com/800930/144701061-e5c8209f-8070-471a-a7a6-63bdfa80daea.jpg)
 ![mcu-socket](https://user-images.githubusercontent.com/800930/144701085-cd923aeb-6c7e-4874-a35e-32b6a685cbe9.jpg)